zzmudzio/WorkTime/README.md

 <hr>

 <code>java -cp .\target\workTime-jar-with-dependencies.jar pl.worktime.Main insert</code> It is responsible for inserting a current time and date into a database.
-This command should be added to an autostart bat file.
-If the date is already present in a database, the proper response will be displayed.
+This command(with proper jar path) should be added to an autostart bat file.
+If the date is already present in a database, the applicable response will be displayed.

 <code>java -cp .\target\workTime-jar-with-dependencies.jar pl.worktime.Main </code> This command just displays a start_time for current day.